Craigslist Scams: The Most Common Scams on Craigslist

 - Don't buy or rent anything without seeing it first.

-For more information on how to protect yourself from scams Craigslist and PayPal offer very helpful resources and instructions on how to report suspected fraud.
 As an extra precaution you can download a free caller ID app, like CallerSmart, and run a potential buyer or seller's phone number before meeting them.
 If you don't have an iPhone you can still run a reverse phone number lookup and see if there is any suspicious behavior associated with the number on our website.
 After the deal has gone through you can leave your feedback depending on your experience to help others.